-Fund Your Ideal Year of Scouting with the Camp Masters Gourmet Popcorn
+Fund Your Ideal Year of Scouting with Camp Master's Gourmet Popcorn

 The mission behind the unit program planning philosophy is to help Scouting units fulfill young people’s need for adventure and deliver on this promise.
 Units that operate under an annual program plan, that young people help construct, are proven to be more successful and make a more profound impact on the lives of their members.
 We promise young people the most exciting adventures they can imagine, and we had better be prepared to make it